-The Plan expects to adopt a provision that will be effective January 1, 2012 to allow the employer, at its discretion, to make an additional discretionary employer contribution for eligible employees equal to 5% of the employees covered compensation, as defined by the Plan.
+The Plan adopted a provision effective January 1, 2012 to allow the employer, at its discretion, to make an additional discretionary employer contribution for eligible employees equal to 5% of the employees covered compensation, as defined by the Plan.
 Eligible employees are employees of United and employees of KOM assigned the classification of Vessel Employee, Truck Driver or Shoreside Tankerman.
+On March 27, 2013, the Company made a discretionary contribution of \$4,033,208 to the Plan for eligible United and KOM employees for the 2012 Plan year.

-On March 13, 2012, the Company made a required contribution of \$3,090,298 to the Plan for eligible former employees of K-Sea under the provisions of the prior KTI Plan.
-The Company expects to make an additional required contribution of \$1,586,355 to the Plan in 2012 for eligible former employees of K-Sea to complete its required contributions under the prior KTI Plan.
-The prior United Plan has no provisions for future required contributions.
+On March 13, 2012, the Company made a discretionary contribution of \$3,090,298 to the Plan for eligible former employees of K-Sea under the provisions of the prior KTI Plan.
+The Company made an additional discretionary contribution of \$1,586,355 to the Plan on July 2, 2012 for eligible former employees of K-Sea to complete its discretionary contributions under the prior KTI Plan.

 The Plan allows the use of forfeited amounts to offset future employer matching contributions.
-Forfeitures from non-vested accounts of \$291,918 were used to reduce the Plan's matching contributions in 2011.
-No forfeitures were used to offset employer contributions in 2010.
+Forfeitures from non-vested accounts of \$595,622 and \$291,918 were used to reduce the Plan's matching contributions in 2012 and 2011, respectively.

-All employees hired or rehired, except employees covered by a collective bargaining agreement, are automatically enrolled at a 3% pretax contribution rate, unless otherwise elected by the participant.
-Employees covered by a collective bargaining agreement are automatically enrolled at a 2% pretax contribution rate, unless otherwise elected by the participant.
+All employees hired or rehired are automatically enrolled at a 3% pretax contribution rate, unless otherwise elected by the participant.
 In addition, participants may contribute amounts representing rollovers from other qualified plans or from an individual retirement account.

-Notes to Financial Statements (Modified Cash Basis) December 31, 2011 and 2010
+Notes to Financial Statements (Modified Cash Basis) December 31, 2012 and 2011